Narooma and Bermagui road trip; lighthouses of South coast NSW

 Things to do

 • Eden Killer Whale Museum – A museum dedicated to killer whales.
 The entry fee is AUD 12 per person and can be purchased at the entrance.
-You can also follow the Killer Whale Trail to learn and understand more about the stories of how killer whales worked with sailors to catch the humpback whales.
+You can also follow the Killer Whale Trail to learn more about how killer whales worked with sailors to catch the humpback whales.

 • Watching sunrise – A great spot to watch sunrises at any beach in Eden.

-• Light to light walk – Absolutely stunning 3 days of hike is the light to light walk.
+• Light-to-Light Walk – A stunning 3-day hike is a light-to-light walk.
 The walk starts at Boyd’s Tower and ends at Green Cape lighthouse in the Ben Boyd National Park.

 Sydney to Lakes Entrance